-Even though a pallet jack may seem much simpler and easier compared to operating a forklift, accidents can still happen.
-In fact, they may be more likely to happen with a pallet jack because the operator may be less likely to take pallet jack safety protocols seriously, and may be more casual with operational practices.
+A pallet jack may seem much simpler and easier compared to operating a forklift, but accidents can still happen.
+They may be more likely to happen with a pallet jack because the operator may be less likely to take pallet jack safety protocols seriously.
+They might even be more casual with operational practices.

 A pallet jack accident can occur when the operator isn’t aware of weight limitations, proper usage techniques, and their surrounding environment.
-Workers may not be aware of hazards nearby, like other workers, machines, and moving forklifts.
+Workers may not be aware of hazards nearby.
+These dangers include other workers, machines, and moving forklifts.
 When a pallet jack operator doesn’t know the correct limitations of the equipment, they are more at risk for being struck by and crushed by the machine, and the materials they’re handling.

 According to OSHA’s records, many workers have been seriously injured by improper pallet jack safety.
 Some past accidents include one worker being fatally crushed by a falling load from a walk behind pallet jack when he moved from the driving position over to the forks to attend to the load.
 It’s unknown whether or not the load was stabilized properly.